How do I know if my roller shutter motor is dead?

 • The most common failure concerns the motor of the electric shutter.

-• Replacing a defective motor generally costs between 200 and 500 eurosincluding parts and labor.
+• Replacing a defective motor generally costs between 200 and 500 euros, including parts and labor.

-• If the failure concerns the shutter apron (that is to say the blades that make up the shutter), it will take between 100 and 300 euros for the repair.
+• If the problem concerns the shutter apron (i.e., the slats that make up the shutter), the repair will cost between €100 and €300.

 It is therefore recommended to call on a professional to obtain an accurate quote, taking into account the specificities of your shutter and the exact nature of the failure.

-Request a free quote
+🫡Request a free quote🫡

 Found this helpful?
 Share it with a friend!